-- ✓ Briefly describe the person to help the reader understand the "whole person" and not just the person's challenging behavior. - ✓ List abilities (strengths) and disability conditions. - Briefly describe the person's cognitive, adaptive and emotional functioning when the person is doing well. - ✓ List interests, activities, and hobbies.
-Refer the reader to a person-centered plan for more detail, if one exists. - Pertinent life experiences that may impact current behaviors. - Estimate how well the person's current life meets his/her wishes and needs. - ✓ List current medical and psychiatric conditions.
-List current diagnoses (Axis I -V) and medications.
+- ✓ List abilities (strengths) and disability conditions. - Briefly describe the person's cognitive, adaptive and emotional functioning when the person is doing well. - ✓ List interests, activities, and hobbies.
+Refer the reader to a Person Centered Plan for more detail, if one exists. - Pertinent life experiences that may impact current behaviors. - Estimate how well the person's current life meets their wishes and needs. - ✓ List current medical and psychiatric conditions.
+List current diagnoses and medications.
 When the collected information has conflicting diagnoses, make sure that you are using those of the current treating professional.
-The diagnoses contained in the FA should be consistent with the client's other plans (e.g., Cross Systems Crisis Plan, Individual Support Plan). - ✓ If requesting to use restrictive procedures, describe why less restrictive methods are not sufficient.
+The diagnoses contained in the FA should be consistent with the client's other plans (e.g., Cross System Crisis Plan, Individual Support Plan).